ningdata19/ncarchedi.github.io/index.md

 #### Data Science Specialization

 The [Data Science Specialization](https://www.coursera.org/specialization/jhudatascience/1) is a groundbreaking sequence of nine [Coursera](http://coursera.org) courses we developed at [Johns Hopkins Biostatistics](http://www.jhsph.edu/departments/biostatistics/) Johns Hopkins Biostatistics.
-The courses are led by my faculty advisors (Brian, Jeff, and Roger) and cover all aspects of the data science process.
+The courses are led by my faculty advisers (Brian, Jeff, and Roger) and cover all aspects of the data science process.

 ## On paper